swix/swix.github.com/index.md

 **Fields**

-account - The URI to the account that the brand belongs to. name - The name of the brand created_at - The date and time the band was created at, in the format of iso-8601 (2011-05-24T13:14:57) id - The id of the brand. logo -
+account - The URI to the account that the brand belongs to.</br>
+name - The name of the brand</br>
+created_at - The date and time the band was created at, in the format of iso-8601 (2011-05-24T13:14:57)</br>
+id - The id of the brand.</br>
+logo - </br>
-CSS -
+CSS -  </br>

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**